omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 The result is an array of lines, where each line is a string array of the items on the line.

-  method: String[] readLineOrientedTextFile(String fileName)
+  String[] readLineOrientedTextFile(String fileName)
-  method: String[] readExternalLineOrientedTextFile(String fileName)
+  String[] readExternalLineOrientedTextFile(String fileName)

 Reads a text file in the workspace, and returns its lines.
 Comment lines (those starting with a hash mark, #) are discarded.
 The result is a string array.

-  method: String readTextFile(String fileName)
+  String readTextFile(String fileName)
-  method: String readExternalTextFile(String fileName)
+  String readExternalTextFile(String fileName)

 Reads a text file, and return its contents unchanged as a single string.

-  method: boolean isValidWorkspacePath(String path)
+  boolean isValidWorkspacePath(String path)

 Returns true if the given string is syntactically a valid workspace path.

-  method: boolean isValidWorkspaceFilePath(String path)
+  boolean isValidWorkspaceFilePath(String path)

 Returns true if the given string is syntactically a valid workspace file path.
 This function does not check whether the file exists, or whether the given path actually already points to a resource of a different type.

-  method: IWorkspaceRoot getWorkspaceRoot()
+  IWorkspaceRoot getWorkspaceRoot()

 Returns the workspace root object.
 The workspace contains the user's projects.

-  method: IProject asProject(String path)
+  IProject asProject(String path)

 Returns the handle for the workspace project with the given name.
 Throws exception if the path is not a valid workspace project path.
 This function does not test whether the project exists.
 To test that, call the exists() method on the returned handle.

-  method: IContainer asContainer(String path)
+  IContainer asContainer(String path)

 Returns the handle for the workspace container (i.e. project or folder) with the given name.
 Throws exception if the path is not a valid workspace container path.
 This function does not test whether the container exists.
 To test that, call the exists() method on the returned handle.

-  method: IFile asFile(String path)
+  IFile asFile(String path)

 Returns the handle for the workspace file with the given name.
 Throws exception if the path is not a valid workspace file path.
 This function does not test whether the file exists.
 To test that, call the exists() method on the returned handle.

-  method: IResource asResource(String pathName)
+  IResource asResource(String pathName)

 Returns the handle for the workspace project, folder or file with the given name.
 If the resource does not exist and the path contains